GwenBritton/Linux-The_File_System/.guides/content/Renaming-files-d2cb.md

 The typical workflow for this procedure would be:

-1. Right click on the file or directory you want the name updated
+1. Right click on the file or directory you want to rename
 2. Click on the 'rename' option or similar
 3. Type the desired name
 4. Press the return key